 - How to get to Amorgos island

 Hi!
 I am Vanessa, a travel writer from Athens.
 I love summer, sea activities and driving around the Greek islands!
 The Cyclades have a special place in my heart, and Kimolos is one of my very favourite islands.
 I hope this guide on getting around Kimolos has helped you!
-For any questions, get in touch on the Real Greek Experiences FB page and FB group.
+For any questions, get in touch on the Real Greek Experiences FB page.